Hotel California: Recordings

 As "Hotel California" became one of the group's most popular songs and a concert staple for the band, live recordings of the song have therefore also been released.
-The first live recording of the song appeared on the Eagles' 1980 live album, and an acoustic version with an extended intro is a track on the 1994 Hell Freezes Over reunion concert CD and video release.
+The first live recording of the song took place in October 1976, at the Los Angeles Forum.
+This recording appeared later on the extended version of the album.
+A 1980 recording was released in the Eagles Live album.
+An acoustic version with an extended intro is a track on the 1994 Hell Freezes Over reunion concert CD and video release.
 The Hell Freezes Over version is performed using eight guitars and has a decidedly Spanish sound, with Felder's flamenco-inspired arrangement and intro.

 A music video for the song, filmed at the Capital Centre in March 1977, was first aired on the USA Network as part of the Night Flight program in August 1985.
 This video would continue to air on VH1.
 In 2013, a re-edited version of the video, as well as other footage from the Capital Centre concerts, was released as part of the History of the Eagles documentary set.

 In 1998, at the induction of the Eagles into the Rock and Roll Hall of Fame, all seven members of the Eagles (Henley, Frey, Felder, Walsh, Leadon, Randy Meisner, and Timothy B. Schmit) appeared on stage together for the only time to perform "Hotel California".